Book Four in The Angelbound Origins Series

 In case you were wondering, Lincoln always uses huge vocabulary words.
-As a Prince, Lincoln got educated by an entire league of smarty pants tutors.
-Meanwhile, I’m a quasi demon—mostly human with a bit of demonic DNA—so my “education” was more of an attempted brainwashing by the ghouls who once ran my homeland of Purgatory.
-That said, although being quasi got me a crap education, it also means that I have a tail.
-Every quasi does, only mine is awesome.
-It’s covered in dragonscales and has an arrowhead-shaped end.
+As a prince, my guy got educated by an entire league of smarty-pants tutors.
+Meanwhile, I’m a quasi demon—mostly human with a bit of demonic DNA—so my “education” was more of an attempted brainwashing by the ghouls who once ruled my homeland of Purgatory.
+That said, although being quasi means that my school years were crap, it also means that I have a tail.
+Every quasi-demon does, only mine is extra great with a side order of awesome.
+My backside is covered in dragonscales and has an arrowhead-shaped end.

 Which is true.
 Not sure where he’s going with this, though.

-“Yeah,” I say.
+“Yeah,” I retort.
 “And she was possessed by the King of Hell at the time.
 Why bring that up?”

 “Her death takes some of the bite out of your story, that’s all.”

-I tap my chin until a much better memory appears.
+I tap my chin until a better memory appears.
 “Okay, I’ve got one.”

 “No.” Lincoln closes his eyes and groans.
-“I was such an anti-demonic douchebag.”
+“I was such an anti-demon douchebag.”

-“And you were all, You should be so grateful that I, the amazing Thrax dude, am willing to ask you to dance, you lowly scummy demon you.”
+“Nope.
+Even though you looked cute, you were still all You should be so grateful that I, the amazing thrax dude, am asking you to dance, you lowly scummy demon you.”

 “In my defense, my people are demon killers.”